mozilla/application-services/components/ads-client/docs/usage.md

 ## `MozAdsPlacementRequestWithCount`

 Describes a single ad placement and the maximum number of ads to request for that placement.
-A vector of these is used by the `request_multiple_ads` method on the client.
+A vector of these is used by the `request_ads_multiset` method on the client.

 ```rust
 pub struct MozAdsPlacementRequestWithCount {